phmngocnghia/babel-plugin-tailwind-string/README.md

 # babel-plugin-tailwind-string

 ## Introduction:
-This is a babel plugin transforms a string into a new string contain tailwind attributes, screen size, tailwind config value path key.
+This is a babel plugin transforms a string into a new string contain tailwind themeibutes, screen size, tailwind config value path key.

 ## Usecase:
 To be used in combination of css-in-js libraries. eg: styled-components, emotion, linaria.